developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxDevAdminManager/index.md

     ![img](../../images/MxDevAdminManagerTutorialImages/unknown_sources_on.png)

-    This is how DevAdmin Manager allows us to install applications from Unknown Sources on Symbol device using Profile Wizard.
+    This is how DevAdmin Manager allows us to install applications from Unknown Sources on Zebra device using Profile Wizard.

 -----